Class 2-8 commercial guide

 Fleet E-ZPass account economics

-For an owner-operator running one truck across Ohio twice a month, the standard Ohio E-ZPass personal account is fine.
-Annual saving over cash is roughly $360 (24 crossings, $15 saved each), versus $9 in maintenance fees if you do not hit 30 trips a month, net $351.
-The $25 transponder deposit clears in two crossings.
+For an owner-operator running one truck across Ohio twice a month, the standard Ohio E-ZPass account is fine.
+Annual saving over cash is roughly $340 (24 full crossings saving $15.25 westbound and $13.00 eastbound each), versus $9 in transponder lease fees if you do not hit 30 trips a month.
+The $25 initial deposit clears in two crossings.

 For fleets running 5+ trucks across Ohio regularly, the commercial E-ZPass account is a different conversation.
 Benefits include consolidated invoicing across all vehicles, driver and unit-level transaction reporting, and the maintenance fee can be negotiated out of the contract.
 Setup involves verifying business credentials and providing fleet vehicle plates and classes; transponders are issued in volume.